johnshearing/bioelectocracy/README.md

 Where does it come from.
 We marvel at the intelligence of a single cell as it navigates morphous space to reach it's target form.
 What if what we view as the evolution of man is really just morphegenesis of the human super-organism as it grows to it's target form.
+[Here](https://youtu.be/YnObwxJZpZc?si=XvWyS9msxJg3RV9k&t=1485), Levin expresses evolution as morphogenisis of a higher scaled intelligence with a longer life span than our own.

 Still, where is the target form image (the blueprint) that the human super-organism is reading?
 What is the target form that the human super-organsim is trying to reach?